collective/collective.upload/README.rst

 File upload widget with multiple file selection, drag&drop support, progress bars, client-side image resizing and preview images.

-``collective.upload`` is smoothly integrated with Plone's UI and works with any folderish content type based on Archetypes or Dexterity.
+This package is smoothly integrated with Plone's UI and works with any folderish content type based on Archetypes or Dexterity.

 Mostly Harmless
 ---------------